 The next-most influential criterion of your credit score is your debt-to-income ratio.
 The amount you owe on any given accounts, as well as the nature of the obligation, are all worth 30 percent of your score.
 Student loans, for instance, are reviewed differently than your favorite department store credit card.
-The number of accounts you have open, the amount owed on each and their utilization ratios are all taken into account to determine this second most influential portion of a credit score.
+The number of accounts you have open, the amount owed on each and their utilization ratios are all taken into account to determine this portion of a credit score.

 Credit length and history

 Credit history accounts for about 15 percent of your overall score.
 Equifax, one of the three largest credit bureaus, said while having long credit history is more favorable, opening too many new accounts over a short period of time can have negative implications.
-Both your newest account, oldest accounts and the average age of any open credit lines are all shown here.
+Your newest account, oldest accounts and the average age of any open credit lines are all shown here.